gnai-creator/bittery/README.md

 Set `NEXT_PUBLIC_CONTRACT_ADDRESS` in `.env` for the frontend to interact with the deployed contract.

-### 📄 License
+## 📄 License

-This project is licensed under the [Business Source License 1.1](./LICENSE) — non-commercial use only.
+This project is licensed under the [Business Source License 1.1](./LICENSE) — free for **non-commercial** use only.
+Any **commercial** usage, including resale, hosted services, or integration into products, is **strictly prohibited** without prior written consent from the author.
-Commercial use requires authorization.
-This license will convert to MIT on **July 10, 2075**.
+This license will automatically convert to the MIT License on **July 10, 2075**.

+For commercial licensing inquiries, please contact: [contact@bittery.org](mailto:contact@bittery.org)